lake-wg/edhoc/draft-ietf-lake-edhoc.md

 This section outlines the message processing of EDHOC.

-For each session, the endpoints are assumed to keep an associated protocol state containing connection identifiers, keys, etc. used for subsequent processing of protocol related data.
+For each session, the endpoints are assumed to keep an associated protocol state containing identifiers, keys, etc. used for subsequent processing of protocol related data.
 The protocol state is assumed to be associated to an applicability statement ({{applicability}}) which provides the context for how messages are transported, identified and processed.

 EDHOC messages SHALL be processed according to the current protocol state.
 The following steps are expected to be performed at reception of an EDHOC message:

 1. Detect that an EDHOC message has been received, for example by means of port number, URI, or media type ({{applicability}}).

-2. Retrieve the protocol state according to the message correlation provided by the transport as required by {{transport}}.
+2. Retrieve the protocol state according to the message correlation provided by the transport, see {{transport}}.
 If there is no protocol state, in the case of message_1, a new protocol state is created.
 The Responder endpoint needs to make use of available Denial-of-Service mitigation ({{dos}}).

 3. If the message received is an error message then process according to {{error}}, else process as the expected next message according to the protocol state.